The Division on Addiction is currently working on the following projects:

 - Clinical Research & Training Collaboration between the Tung Wah Group of Hospitals Integrated Center for Addiction Prevention and Treatment (ICAPT) and the Division on Addiction, Cambridge Health Alliance

-- Developing a Computerized Assessment and Referral System (CARS)
+- Computerized Assessment & Referral System (CARS) Technology Extension

 The Division is committed to challenging stigma and misinformation about addiction, and its work represents worldwide collaborations.
 The Division’s primary research areas of interest include: